neotechmonk/strategy-pattern-python/README.md

 `FIFOOrderingStrategy` , `LIFOOrderingStrategy`, `RandomOrderingStrategy` dont extend `TicketOrderingStrategy`

-One of the limitation of Protocol is the that `create_ordering()`of concrete classes is not strictly checked against that of `TicketOrderingStrategy`
+One of the limitation of Protocol is the that `create_or dering()`of concrete classes is not strictly checked against that of `TicketOrderingStrategy`

+Considering the specific ordering strategies have only one method, the object itself could be converted into a callable with `__call__()`